 - More things to do in Helsinki

 Helsinki railway station

 Start your day in Helsinki at the stunning Art Nouveau Central Station.
-This is where you’ll arrive by train from Helsinki airport – if you haven’t checked into your hotel yet or if you’re just here for the day, there are luggage lockers available.
+If you’ve flown into Helsinki Airport, direct trains take you straight here.
+If you’ve arrived by ferry by Tallinn or Stockholm, it’s just a short tram ride away or around 30 minutes on foot.
+If you haven’t checked into your hotel yet or if you’re just here for the day, there are luggage lockers available.
 Outside, the station is covered in pink Finnish granite and is tremendously impressive.
 Don’t miss the clock tower and the huge “lantern carrier” statues at the main entrance.

 Parliament and National Museum of Finland

 From Central Station, walk north along Mannerheimintie, passing the imposing Finnish Parliament building and turn left at the National Museum of Finland.
 With only one day in Helsinki there isn’t much time to visit these two buildings, but both are very impressive from the outside.
 When we visited Helsinki there was an interesting vintage market in the small park outside the National Museum.

 From here it’s just a few minutes’ walk to the Temppeliaukion Rock Church, one of Helsinki’s top attractions.